141 Neil Road: History

 141 Neil Road was constructed as a townhouse in the early 1880s as Neil Road 56–5.
 As immigration to Singapore increased near the end of the 19th-century, Chinatown quickly became overpopulated with Chinese immigrants, leading many to seek alternative locations.
 This led to an increase in popularity for the Blair Plain–Neil Road area, especially due to its infrastructure and vicinity to the port.
 Neil Road 56–5 would eventually be purchased by Chinese banker Lim Yew Teok in 1913.
 (Note: Lim is the earliest recorded tenant; it is unknown if it was owned by someone before him.)
 Lim would live there till his death in 1925.
 In 1991, 141 Neil Road was gazetted for conservation as part of the Blair Plain conservation area.

 The last occupant of 141 Neil Road was Lim Chhui Ngor, the great-granddaughter of Lim, who died in 2006 without a will.
 Following her death, the building was auctioned in 2019 for by Knight Frank.
 141 Neil Road was then purchased by the Portabella family in March 2020, a family that own 13 other shophouses.
 (Note: As of 2022.)
 In 2022, the Portabellas donated 141 Neil Road to the National University of Singapore (NUS) for the purpose of studying the conservation and maintenance of both townhouses and shophouses.
 Their donation was supported with for the costs of restoration and repair works for the townhouse.
-In response, the NUS's Department of Architecture opened the Architectural Conservation Laboratory (ArClab) at 141 Neil Road in January 2022.
+In response, the NUS's Department of Architecture established the Architectural Conservation Laboratory (ArClab) at 141 Neil Road in January 2022.

-At the opening of ArClab, National Development Minister Desmond Lee spoke about conservation and restoration efforts for heritage sites in Singapore.
+At the opening of ArClab, national development minister Desmond Lee spoke about conservation and restoration efforts for heritage sites in Singapore.
 Lee also spoke about how the restoration of 141 Neil Road would help train NUS students and teach the public about built heritage.
 Present at the opening were Ricardo Jr Portabella, a member of the Portabella family, and Ho Puay Peng, head of NUS's Department of Architecture.
 Restoration works on 141 Neil Road began in early 2023 and are expected to be completed in 2027.